adelq/thermochem/README.rst

 -  Alexander Burcat's database and routines to compute the properties of more than 1300 substances from 200K to 6000K.

+-  JANAF thermodynamic data pulled from NIST website to compute properties of more than 1200 substances from 0K to 2500K.

 -  Simple reactor for modeling combustion of single organic compounds.